Chapter 11 : 10- Office Life

 “Downstairs, preparing breakfast.
 She was awake very early.
 Kreacher offered his assistance but Mistress ordered Kreacher to wake Master instead.”

 Harry nodded and said “Tell her I’ll be down in a minute.”
-The elf bowed and, once again, Dissaparated downstairs.

 When Harry finally got downstairs, fully dressed and washed, he was hit by the strong smell of toast from the kitchen and he realized that he had barely eaten yesterday and hunger pains suddenly hit him hard.
 He went in to the kitchen just in time to see Ginny enchant two plates of salmon and egg on toast to float onto the table.